OpenFn/docs/adaptors/odk.md

 ---
-title: ODK
+title: Open Data Kit (ODK)
 ---

+# App Overview

+[ODK](https://getodk.org) is a data collection platform used by researchers, field teams, and other professionals to collect they data they need wherever it is.

+# Integration Options

-In order to fetch data from ODK Central, you must run a scheduled job with a cron trigger using the `odk` adaptor.
+In order to fetch data from an ODK Central, you must run a scheduled job with a cron trigger using the `odk` adaptor.

 Here's an example of a job that gets submission data.